Why is the coin shortage back? Here’s what you can do to get real change into circulation again

+The hashtag #GetCoinMoving is back.
 Because your pennies, nickels, dimes, and quarters aren’t.

-This is the Great Coin Shortage 2.0 and the culprit is—you guessed it—the COVID-19 pandemic.
-Like during the summer of 2020, there’s been decreased normal circulation due to business closures.
+This is the Great American Coin Shortage 2.0, and the culprit is—you guessed it—the COVID-19 pandemic.
+Like during the summer of 2020, there’s been a decrease in normal circulation of U.S. coins due to business closures.

-Last June, the Federal Reserve put temporary caps on orders for coins and the Fed reinstated those caps in May because coin circulation wasn’t back to normal yet.
-It’s impacting nearly every type of consumer-facing retail outlet, from a Twins City-area doughnut shop to a national chain drugstore’s outpost in northern New Jersey.
+Last June, the Federal Reserve put temporary caps on orders for coins; it reinstated those caps in May because coin circulation wasn’t back to normal yet.
+The shortage is impacting nearly every type of consumer-facing retail outlet, from a Twins City-area doughnut shop to a national chain drugstore’s outpost in northern New Jersey.

 Don’t pin this coins-are-hotter-than-bitcoin mentality on the U.S. Mint, though.
 According to the Fed, the Mint is operating at full production capacity.
-Last year, it produced 14.8 billion coins, up 24% increase over 2019’s batch.
+Last year, it produced 14.8 billion coins, a 24% increase over 2019’s batch.

 The coin shortage won’t last forever.